BMariscal/ArrozConCode/about/index.md

 I still love Anthropology.
 Much like Philosophy, Anthropology doesn't pay well/at all, but it's still awesome.
 Anthropology makes you think about the world around you, the world that exists beyond what you can see.
 This field pushes us to self-reflect and think about how nature and nurture shape who we are as a species; how cultural constructs shape our laws, every day lives and behaviors.

 <li>
-As a multiracial and socially anxious person who has always felt like an outsider, Anthropology was/is a way for me to understand the world around me.
-I'm still interested in <i>Biopolitics</i> and how nature/culture impact how we interact and shape the world around us.
+As a multiracial and socially anxious person who has always felt like an outsider, Anthropology was/is a way for me to understand society and the world around me.
+I'm still interested in <i>Biopolitics</i> and how nature/culture impact how we interact and shape our world.
 </li>
 <li>
 <blockquote>
 <p>What is needed today is a fundamental re-experience of the oneness of all living things.</p>